cythral/cfn/README.md

 using Cythral.CloudFormation.CustomResource;

 namespace Example {
-    [CustomResourceAttribute(typeof(ResourcePropertiesType))] // replace ResourcePropertiesType with your ResourceProperties class definition public partial class ExampleClass {
+    [CustomResource(typeof(ResourcePropertiesType))] // replace ResourcePropertiesType with the name of your ResourceProperties model public partial class ExampleClass {
         public async Task<object> Create() {
             // do stuff